FredAmouzgar/comp8220_ML_2021S1/W12_Codes/README.md

 1. Open a command line and run the attached file: CMD> python play_MountainCar.py
 2. Keys: "0": Accelarate left, "1": Neutral, "2": Accelarate Right

+# How to run Jupyter notebooks

+We highly recommend using [Google Colab](colab.research.google.com).
+Don't forget to switch to GPU runtime when training your DQN agent.
+All notebooks are self-sufficient, and will install/download all the necessary components.